apify/apify-docs/docs/data_collection_fundamentals/node_continued.md

 ---
-title: Extracting data with Node.js - Part 2
+title: Node.js continued
 description: Continue learning how to create a web scraper with Node.js and cheerio.
 Learn how to parse HTML and print results.
 menuWeight: 20.7
 paths:
-    - data_collection_fundamentals/extracting-data-with-node-part-2
+    - data-collection-fundamentals/node-continued
 ---

-# [](#extracting-data-with-node) Extracting data with Node.js - Part 2
+# [](#collecting-data-with-node) Collecting data with Node.js - Part 2

 The first part of this chapter we downloaded the HTML of [Alexa Top Sites index](https://www.alexa.com/topsites) and parsed it with `cheerio`.
-Now we will replicate the extraction logic from the [Extracting Data with DevTools]({{@link data_collection_fundamentals/extracting_data_with_devtools_part_1.md}}) chapters and finish our scraper.
+Now we will replicate the collection logic from the [Collecting Data with DevTools]({{@link data_collection_fundamentals/data_collection_devtools.md}}) chapters and finish our scraper.

 ## [](#querying-with-cheerio) Querying data with Cheerio